International Summer School in Quantum Technologies, 1-10 August 2023, University of Birmingham

 Students will co-develop and help deliver sessions, taking an active role in working with the organisers to determine the content.
 Options include:

-- transferable skills (e.g. pitch training, creation of video content, confident networking, science communication, social media etc.);
+- transferable skills (e.g. grant writing, pitch training, driving impact from science, science communication, confident networking, social media, etc.)

 - entrepreneurship and innovation, including invited evening industry sessions with representatives of many of the UK’s most innovative quantum companies;